bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 See the [contributing guide](CONTRIBUTING.md) for general guidelines.

+### Setup Git Hooks
+See the [setup git hooks](CONTRIBUTING.md#set-up-git-hooks) section in the contributing guide for more information.

 ### Additional CLI commands

 In addition to the REST API exposed via `make run`, there are additional commands to interact directly